csabagabor/Evening-Tales-Website/README.md

 # Bedtime stories website for kids with Spring Boot REST API + PostgreSQL hosted on Heroku
 ### About
 - Check out a small introduction video on Youtube: [here](https://www.youtube.com/watch?v=zZr4uUul8U0&feature=youtu.be)
+- Full example can be seen [here](https://csaba-gabor.com/tale/index.html).
+Note that because the backend runs on a free dyno on Heroku, it may take some time to load
 - This is a small application which serves a new bedtime story for kids every day.
 - Currently it hosts a total of 60 stories so new stories won't be available after 24 Nov 2018.
 - Every story can be rated by users and all the average ratings are stored in a `PostgreSQL` database.
 The frontend communicates with the backend with a `REST` api.